lf-energy/tac/process/lifecycle.md

 - Have a successful license scan with any critical issues remedied.
 - Provide administrator access to all project tools, such as its GitHub organization, collaboration and communication tools, and build/test infrastructure.

-*NOTE: The LF Energy TAC expects projects to complete the requirements above within six months of the Project Contribution Proposal submission.
-If a project is unable to complete the requirements in that timeframe, the TAC may request that the project reapply when they can focus on completing the requirements.*
+{: .note } The LF Energy TAC expects projects to complete the requirements above within six months of the Project Contribution Proposal submission.
+If a project is unable to complete the requirements in that timeframe, the TAC may request that the project reapply when they can focus on completing the requirements.

 ### Approval Process